What Is Family Law?

 Marital property refers to property that you and your spouse acquired throughout your marriage.
 It is subject to division during a divorce.
 Most states are common law states.
 If your name is attached to a property, then it belongs to you.

 However, if both your name and your spouse’s name are on the property, you each own one-half share of interest and dividing upon divorce can be tricky.
-In order to decide which spouse gets what property, people will often need to go to family law court to settle the outcome.
+To decide which spouse gets what property, people will often need to go to family law court to settle the outcome.

 Child Custody/Child Support